DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Terrain-aware Humanoid Locomotion Skills Collection

 \section{Terrain-aware Humanoid Locomotion Skills Collection}

-In this section, we will introduce how we collect terrain-aware humanoid locomotion skill data.
-Section \ref{subsec:benchmark} describes the data collection framework and benchmarks for evaluating our policy.
-In section \ref{subsec: collection}, we describe how we train specialized policies to obtain primitive skills.
+In this section, we introduce our pipeline for collecting terrain-aware humanoid locomotion skill data.
+Section \ref{subsec:benchmark} outlines the modular terrain benchmarks designed to evaluate policy robustness.
+In section \ref{subsec:collection}, we detail the training of specialized policies to obtain primitive skills.